Upload Speed - What to expect when copying files to CloudTop Servers

 If you need additional software applications installed on your virtual desktop beyond those in your original agreement, gather the following info: the name of the software, the URL for the software download, the system requirements page for the ...

-• How to Back Up Your Company File on Our Servers
+• Backing Up Your Company File